 I very much regret the part I at one time played in promoting the man (incidentally, why haven't James Dobson and Pat Robertson made this confession?).
 I trusted the leadership at Focus on the Family and believed that they knew best about who to promote.
 How wrong I was.
 Their failure to do a thorough background check on Tom's story was a mistake.
 Refusing to account for the mistake reveals a level of deceit.
 It says a lot about our society when the respected "Christian" ministries of our day refuse to account for their sin.
 These are the same ministries that exist for the purpose of telling you and me how we should live our lives who even after becoming aware of their blatant error deny their problems and have the audacity to make us believe that they remain our leaders.
 They are allowed to remain in their positions because an apathetic society permits them to do so.

 Some Focus supporters have tried to silence me by making the outrageous claim that the issue is minor and that the (alleged) overall good of Focus outweighs the bad (this is the false scale and balances theology which denies the need for each sin to be addressed and then confessed).
 Do these people not know what a little leaven does to the whole lump of dough (1 Corinthians 5:6)?
 Understand that the Tom Papania issue is about more than just Tom Papania's fraud.
 The Focus sanctioned Papania cover-up reveals to us a character problem with the Focus leadership.
 Focus leaders have yet to apologize for promoting Tom and have not issued any warnings about him through their website, radio programs, magazines or newsletters.
 The only way a person can find out that the ministry no longer promotes him is to ask them directly.
 The ministry does not volunteer the information.
-Focus on the Family is a non-profit ministry that is supposed to be accountable to the very public from which it draws its support.
+Focus on the Family is registered as a non-profit ministry that is supposed to be accountable to the very public from which it draws its support.
 We have every right to demand full disclosure on this issue and nothing less than that should be accepted.
 Ask the ministry to address the issue publicly through their radio broadcast.
 That's the same venue from which they first made the mistake of giving Tom a voice.
 Of course, the leaders of Focus would then have to explain why they have not previously used their radio program to report the news of Tom's fraud.

 If you would like to help me and others fight this battle for truth and accountability then PLEASE make your voice heard.
 You can call Focus on the Family at: